PandaTechAM/be-lib-distributed-cache/Readme.md

 ## Acknowledgements

 Inspired by Microsoft's .NET 9 `HybridCache` and leveraging the power of `StackExchange.Redis`. `HybridCache` is in a preview state and is not recommended for production use.
-The main difference is that HybridCache is too general and also uses L1 + L2 caching instead of only L2 caching.
+The main difference is that `HybridCache` is too general and also uses L1 + L2 caching instead of only L2 caching.

+When the time comes and `HybridCache` will become stable, mature and feature rich, we will consider migrating to it with backward compatability.

 ## License